This post contains affiliate links. See my disclosure policy here.

-We cannot research our ancestors abroad unless we know who the immigrating ancestor is.
+We cannot research our immigrant ancestors abroad unless we know who the immigrating ancestor is.

-Within our American ancestors’ records you can find clues and answers to their lives prior to coming to America.
+Within our American ancestors’ records we can find clues and answers to our questions about their lives prior to coming to America.

-With today’s genealogy research, DNA can certainly help narrow our searches down, but DNA is not a paternity test.
-DNA testing and paper genealogy research go hand in hand.
+With today’s genealogy research, DNA can certainly help narrow our searches down, but DNA is not a substitute for our ancestors’ paper trails.
+DNA is not enough to allow us to skip the steps involved in researching our immigrant ancestor.
+DNA testing and paper genealogy research must go hand in hand.

 Before you leave your ancestor’s census records, take a close look at his/her children in later census years.
 The 1930 census record for Israel Lisson’s adult daughter, Mary Lisson provides further clues to the location of Israel’s birth place.
 Her parents’ place of birth is “